OpenTSDB/opentsdb.net/docs/source/user_guide/query/index.rst

 .. image:: ../../images/gui_downsampling_off.png

-Down sampling can be used at query time to reduce the number of data points returned so that you can extract better information from a graph or pass less data over a connection.
+Downsampling can be used at query time to reduce the number of data points returned so that you can extract better information from a graph or pass less data over a connection.
 Down sampling requires an **aggregation** function and a **time interval**.
 The aggregation function is used to compute a new data point across all of the data points in the specified interval with the proper mathematical function.
 For example, if the aggregation ``sum`` is used, then all of the data points within the interval will be summed together into a single value.
 If ``avg`` is chosen, then the average of all data points within the interval will be returned.

-Intervals are specified by a number and a unit of time.
-For example, ``30m`` will aggregate data points every 30 minutes. ``1h`` will aggregate across an hour.
-See :doc:`dates` for valid relative time units.
-Do not add the ``-ago`` to a down sampling query.

-Using down sampling we can cleanup the previous graph to arrive at something much more useful:
+Using downsampling we can cleanup the previous graph to arrive at something much more useful:

 .. image:: ../../images/gui_downsampling_on.png

-As of 2.1, downsampled timestamps are normalized based on the remainder of the original data point timestamp divided by the downsampling interval in milliseconds, i.e. the modulus.
-In Java the code is ``timestamp - (timestamp % interval_ms)``.
-For example, given a timestamp of ``1388550980000``, or ``1/1/2014 04:36:20 UTC`` and an hourly interval that equates to 3600000 milliseconds, the resulting timestamp will be rounded to ``1388548800000``.
-All data points between 4 and 5 UTC will wind up in the 4 AM bucket.
-If you query for a day's worth of data downsampling on 1 hour, you will receive 24 data points (assuming there is data for all 24 hours).

-Normalization works very well for common queries such as a day's worth of data downsampled to 1 minute or 1 hour.
-However if you try to downsample on an odd interval, such as 36 minutes, then the timestamps may look a little strange due to the nature of the modulus calculation.
-Given an interval of 36 minutes and our example above, the interval would be ``2160000`` milliseconds and the resulting timestamp ``1388549520`` or ``04:12:00 UTC``.
-All data points between ``04:12`` and ``04:48`` would wind up in a single bucket.
-Also note that OpenTSDB cannot currently normalize on non-UTC times and it cannot normalize on weekly or monthly boundaries.

-With version 2.2 a downsampling query can emit a ``NaN`` or ``null`` when a downsample bucket is missing a value for all of the series involved.
-Because OpenTSDB does not allow for storing literal NaNs at this time, nor does it impose specific intervals on storage, this can be used to mimic systems that do such as RRDs.

-..
-NOTE:: Previous to 2.1, timestamps were not normalized.
-The buckets were calculated based on the starting time of the first data point retreived for each series, then the series went through interpolation.
-This means a graph may show varying gaps between values and return more values than expected.
+For details, see :doc:`downsampling`.

 Rate
 ^^^^

 A number of data sources return values as constantly incrementing counters.
 One example is a web site hit counter.
 When you start a web server, it may have a hit counter of 0.
 After five minutes the value may be 1,024.
 After another five minutes it may be 2,048.
 The graph for a counter will be a somewhat straight line angling up to the right and isn't always very useful.
-OpenTSDB provides the **rate** key word that calculates the rate of change in values over time.
+OpenTSDB provides a **rate** conversion function that calculates the rate of change in values over time.
 This will transform counters into lines with spikes to show you when activity occurred and can be much more useful.

 The rate is the first derivative of the values.
-It's defined as (v2 - v1) / (t2 - t1).
+It's defined as ``(v2 - v1) / (t2 - t1)`` where the times are in seconds.
 Therefore you will get the rate of change per second.
 Currently the rate of change between millisecond values defaults to a per second calculation.

 OpenTSDB 2.0 provides support for special monotonically increasing counter data handling including the ability to set a "rollover" value and suppress anomalous fluctuations.
 When the ``counterMax`` value is specified in a query, if a data point approaches this value and the point after is less than the previous, the max value will be used to calculate an accurate rate given the two points.
 For example, if we were recording an integer counter on 2 bytes, the maximum value would be 65,535.
 If the value at ``t0`` is ``64000`` and the value at ``t1`` is ``1000``, the resulting rate per second would be calculated as ``-63000``.
 However we know that it's likely the counter rolled over so we can set the max to ``65535`` and now the calculation will be ``65535 - t0 + t1`` to give us ``2535``.